Skip to content

 The country is not as crowded during this time as it is during the winter high season.
 There are typically fewer tourists during these months because the weather is less enjoyable.
 June is part of the rainy season, but it can still be hot and sunny in the daytime.

-During the summer high season, it typically begins raining at night into the early morning.
-The rainy season ends towards the end of July and beginning of August.
+It typically begins raining at night and continues into the early morning during the summer high season.
+The rainy season ends towards the end of July and the beginning of August.
 During these months, Antigua, Guatemala, experiences hot, dry weather.

-These months are the best time to visit Antigua, Guatemala, if you are interested in outdoor recreation because the air is warm and the sky is clear.
-It is also the ideal time to try fresh local fruits, as this is the harvest season.
+These months are the best time to visit Antigua, Guatemala, if you are interested in outdoor recreation.
+The air is warm, and the sky is clear.
+It is also ideal to try fresh local fruits, as this is the harvest season.

 Low Seasons

-There are typically no crowds in Antigua during the low seasons, which means you can enjoy the tourist attractions without feeling overwhelmed by other tourists.
-Because of the few tourists during these months, accommodations tend to be easier to find and less costly.
+There are typically no crowds in Antigua during the low seasons, so you can enjoy the tourist attractions without feeling overwhelmed by other tourists.
+Because of the few tourists during these months, accommodations are easier to find and less costly.

 The downside of visiting Antigua, Guatemala, during the low seasons is that the weather is less stable.
-There are sunny days with afternoon or evening rain, which can make it challenging to plan your itinerary.
-The rain makes the landscape lively and green, and lots of flowers grow, but it also causes enormous amounts of mud, which affects outdoor activities
+There are sunny days with afternoon or evening rain, making planning your itinerary challenging.
+The rain makes the landscape lively and green, and many flowers grow, but it also causes enormous amounts of mud, affecting outdoor activities

 Attractions and Activities